 The most well-known composition rule is the ‘rule of thirds’, and it involves using a 3×3 grid to compose your photos so that they are more visually interesting.
 The rule of thirds can be used to position elements in different ways: Along the gridlines, at the intersection points, or even in one of the extreme thirds.

-Additionally Movavi Photo Editor will let you directly alter the compostion by removing any unwanted elements, or deleting and replacing the background.
-With its other features you could enhance the photo quality, apply filters, add text elements, or even touch up portraits – all of which should make your photo look much better.
+Additionally, Movavi Photo Editor will let you directly alter the composition by removing any unwanted elements, or deleting and replacing the background.
+With its other features, you could enhance the photo quality, apply filters, add text elements, or even touch up portraits – all of which should make your photo look much better.

 As an easy-to-use picture editor, you should have no trouble using Movavi Photo Editor – even if it is your first time editing photos.
 All it will take is a few minutes for you to familiarize yourself with its features and you’ll be able to apply the composition rules to your photos easily.